us0p/interview_preparation/aws/mashup.md

 ## Elastic Load Balancing (ELB)
 Automatically distributes incoming application traffic across multiple resources, such as Amazon EC2 instances.
-It acts as a single point of contact for all incoming gweb traffic to your Auto Scaling group.
+It acts as a single point of contact for all incoming web traffic to your Auto Scaling group.
 This means that as you add or remove EC2 instances, these requests route to the load balancer first.